Clkwong3/e-commerce-backend-engine/README.md

 8. **Exit the Application:** To stop the application, press Ctrl + C (or Cmd + C on macOS) in the terminal where the application is running.

-   ### Please remember to replace the placeholders in the .env file with the actual database credentials.
+   ### Please remember to put actual database credentials in the .env file.

 ## Testing

-To test the application using Insomnia, perform various HTTP requests (e.g., GET, POST, PUT, DELETE) to interact with the API endpoints.
+To test the application, perform various HTTP requests (e.g., GET, POST, PUT, DELETE) to interact with the API endpoints.

-Follow these steps to test in Insomnia:
+Follow these steps to test in <u>Insomnia</u>:

 1. **Open Insomnia:** Launch the Insomnia application on your computer.